timberkerkvliet/single-sign-on/README.md

 For new services that we are going to write, we need to depend on a token registry as a dependency, to support single sign on.
 The services depend on the following behaviour of the token registry:

 * Provides a token when `login` is called and the given credentials are valid.
-If not, an exception is raised.
+If credentials are not valid, an exception is raised.
 * If there is already a valid token for a user when `login` is called, this token is re-used.
 * The token is valid until `invalidate_token` is called, with immediate effect.
 * By calling `is_valid_token` services get to know if a token is valid